Escalating Violence Engulfs Mexican Election Race - UrduPoint

 Escalating Violence Engulfs Mexican Election Race

-The deaths underscored the perils of running for office in the Latin American country, particularly for local-level candidates who frequently fall victim to bloodshed connected to corruption and the multibillion-dollar drugs trade.
+The attack underscored the perils of running for office in the Latin American country, particularly for local-level candidates who frequently fall victim to bloodshed connected to corruption and the multibillion-dollar drugs trade.

-Gisela Gaytan, who was campaigning to be mayor of the central city of Celaya, was shot dead in the street on Monday during a visit to meet supporters, the state prosecutor's office said.
+Gisela Gaytan, who was campaigning to be mayor of the central city of Celaya, was shot dead on Monday during a visit to meet supporters, the state prosecutor's office said.

 The 38-year-old ruling party candidate had said earlier at a press conference that she had asked for protection for her team.